 Huron Valley Ceramics Collective is a collective of emerging artists working out of the Clay Work Studio in Ann Arbor.
 Gifts of Art states that the works on display are an “expression of how ceramics mediate our daily life through use.
 The artists explore life and reflection through surface and narrative elements by using a combination of wheel thrown and hand built terracotta, stoneware, and porcelain.”
 The ceramics pieces are displayed in glass cases both in the South Lobby near the Hauptman’s photographs and again near the Charara exhibit in the University Hospital Main Lobby.

 The final artist represented in the current rotation of Gifts of Art is Cathy VanVoorhis.
 VanVoorhis creates oil landscape paintings that “represent her experience of the healing power of nature.”
 VanVoorhis travels to various locations in Michigan and Canada and uses them as sources for her paintings.
 She finds inspiration both in nature and “in the writings of naturalists such as Rachel Carson.”
 VanVoorhis also lectures at the U-M Penny W. Stamps School of Art and Design.
 Her work is on display on the first floor, in the University Hospital Main Corridor.

 Elizabeth Smith is an AADL staff member and is interested in art history and visual culture.

 Gifts of Art summer exhibitions continue through September 9 at University Hospital, Taubman Health Center and Comprehensive Cancer Center, 1500 E. Medical Center Drive, Ann Arbor.
 Free.
 Open daily from 8 am-8 pm.
-Here's a sneak peak at Gifts of Art's fall exhibitions and musical performances.
+Here's a sneak peek at Gifts of Art's fall exhibitions and musical performances.